Exercise Science Courses (EXS)

 Exercise Science (EXS)

 EXS 1990-4990.
-Special Studies in Exercise Science (1-3).
+Independent Studies in Exercise Science (1-3).
 Prerequisite: Permission of Instructor.
 This course will consist of a project agreed upon by the student and supervising professor.
-A plan for the project and a timetable for completion of the course will be outlined.
-The project or research will be presented in a written and/or oral presentation.

 EXS 2000.
 Kinesiology (3).
 This course will address the structure and function of the human body as it applies to movement, exercise, and sport.